Mithila Fox on building the Research function at Stack Overflow

 Mithila Fox, Stack Overflow’s Director of Product Research, joined the Rally team on March 2 for an AMA to discuss her experience building Stack Overflow’s Research function.
 Mithila covered topics like increasing Research maturity, building relationships with counterparts and stakeholders, and different types of org models for Research.

 If you missed it, or want to take another look at what Mithila shared, read our highlights below.
-If you’d like to watch the full AMA, click here and we’ll email you a copy of the recording.
+If you’d like to watch the full AMA, head to our YouTube channel.

 🔑 It’s easy to have discussions about diversity and inclusion in research, but specific and real action is key.